-104 Thematic Option Honors Program: Change and the Future (4, FaSp) Analysis of historical change; social and political theory and revolutionary thought; introduction to competing images of future states of affairs; the continuing process of change.
+Option Honors Program (4, FaSp) Analysis of historical change; social and political theory and revolutionary thought; introduction to competing images of future states of affairs; the continuing process of change.
 Students may not take this course on a P/NP basis.

-111 Thematic Option Honors Program: Writing Seminar I (4, Fa) Students may not take this course on a P/NP basis.
+111 Writing Seminar I: Thematic Option Honors Program (4, Fa) Students may not take this course on a P/NP basis.

-112 Thematic Option Honors Program: Writing Seminar II (4, Sp) Students may not take this course on a P/NP basis.
+112 Writing Seminar II: Thematic Option Honors Program (4, Sp) Students may not take this course on a P/NP basis.